rpearce/robertwpearce.com/posts/2020-02-18-javascript-write-a-functional-programming-style-map-function.md

 map :: Functor f => (a -> b) -> f a -> f b
 ```

-And we can use that as a comment above our function:
+And we can place that as a comment above our function:

 ```javascript
 // map :: Functor f => (a -> b) -> f a -> f b